xXxPMWxXx/Bridgify/README.md

 ###### Managing a signle session
 - `tmux` => to start a session
-- `tmux attach` => to reconnect to the seesion, after login to new ssh
+- `tmux attach` => to reconnect to the session, after login to new ssh

 ###### Managing a multiple session
 - `tmux new-session -s session_name` => Start(and connect to) a new named session